 7. Make Sure Your Website is SSL Certified

 While you think about how to maintain your website it is normal to get a security question.
 Here is another important thing for your website: it is the SSL Certificate.
 In fact, it is important to that point that Google standards require your website to have it if you want to rank at the top of your potential.
 If a website is certified with SSL it will be shown as a locked padlock on the left side of the browser bar.
 For people who visit your site, it is a symbol of security and trust since their data is protected.
 If your website has fields that provide credit card payments, it is crucial to have SSL.
 If customers’ data will be leaked to third parties it may lead to legal action towards your company.

 8. Set up a Website Firewall

-If you have a website you probably heard about term bots and web crawlers.
-There are both good and bad ones, good is helping search engines to get data about your website and bad are doing exactly opposite.
+If you have a website you probably heard about the term bots and web crawlers.
+There are both good and bad ones, good is helping search engines to get data about your website, and bad are doing exactly the opposite.
 On top of that bad term, bots are loading your server, which can lead to your servers shut down due to excessive overload.

 9. Monitor Errors and Downtime

 Server maintenance considers monitor errors and downtime too.
 You want to know when and for how long your site was down.
 Even if you have done great with security and backups, there are still technological issues.
 Having a backup can definitely save time and put things back to how they were, but it is important to know what happened so we can eliminate the possibility of it happening again.
 There are many different tools out there that can check for errors and warnings that you should pay attention to.
 Not fixing them, can cause the website to crash or show broken pages, which is definitely not something you want visitors to see.